Italosayan/super-dan/README.md

 Next Steps:

-1. Set up test workflow: Always run the full test suite before a coding session, and run it again after.
+1.[x]Set up test workflow: Always run the full test suite before a coding session, and run it again after.
 This will give you more confidence that you did not break anything in the rest of the code.
-2. Set up Jenkins job
+2. [x]Set up Jenkins job
-3. Set up WandB with current model.
+3. [x]Set up WandB with current model.
-4. Think about workflow and best practices
+4. [x]Think about workflow and best practices
-5. Deploy Pipeline that outputs .pkl to the API using Metaflow
+5. [x]Deploy Pipeline that outputs .pkl to the API using Metaflow
-6. Deploy the API using Sagemaker or AWS Lambda
+6. [x]Deploy the API using Sagemaker.
 7. Load test